fanniew506/js-game/docs/readme.md

 Users will be able to:

-- [ x ] Start and restart the game
+- [x] Start and restart the game
-- [ x ] Use the keyboard arrow keys to control the game
+- [x] Use the keyboard arrow keys to control the game

 In addition, this project will include:

-- [ x ] An About screen describing the rules of the game
+- [x] An About screen describing the rules of the game
-- [ x ] A production README
+- [x] A production README

 This project will be implemented with the following technologies: